Monica Simpson, Executive Director

 she/her

-Dr. Noelle Elizabeth Spencer PhD, MSc is a global health equity advocate and researcher.
+Dr. Noelle Elizabeth Spencer PhD, MSc is a global health equity advocate and researcher with a focus on sexual and reproductive health and rights.
 She is guided by the principles of health equity and reproductive justice and her work focuses on improving health outcomes and access to health information and education.
-Noelle believes in the power of storytelling, and that research provides us with tools to turn the data of our stories, experiences, needs and strengths into action and change.
-She brings over 7 years of experience and expertise in mixed methods research with a focus on community based participatory research (CBPR) to her role as research coordinator.
-In addition to this role, she continues to contribute to research and to the field of sexual and reproductive health through domestic and international collaborations with researchers and students.
-Her work is guided by a desire to understand and remove the barriers to equitable access to care and resources for underserved and minoritized populations.
+Dr. Spencer believes in the power of storytelling, and that research provides us with tools to turn the data of our stories, experiences, needs and strengths into action and change.
+She brings over 8 years of experience and expertise in mixed methods research with a focus on community based participatory research (CBPR) to her role.

 Reverend Iyalosa Estee Nena Dillard